 It is important to keep the soil evenly moist (but not wet) for best growth, as lack of water results in smaller tubers.
 It is also important to water uniformly, making sure it penetrates through the dense foliage and down to the full root depth (or at least the top 12 inches where the greatest proportion of roots are found).

-Potatoes can grow in most soils, but will be more productive in a moisture retentive and fertile one.
-Although nitrogen is important, too much can cause abundant top growth and fewer tubers.
+Potatoes can grow in most soils, but will be more productive in a sandy loamy soil that is moisture retentive and fertile.
+Although nitrogen is important, too much can cause abundant top growth (leaves) and fewer tubers.
 Potatoes need a good supply of phosphorous, from bone meal or colloidal phosphate.
 The most important primary nutrient for potatoes is potassium, which will increase yield, improve quality and hasten maturation.
 It is especially important during the time when the tubers are forming.
-Potassium can be added by including wood ash in the soil, although it may also increase the acidity.

 - Small Gardens?